Stop Shrinking to Fit the Places You've Outgrown

 You cannot thrive when you’re just trying to survive.

-As an alcoholic in recovery for over eight years, I have to be willing to grow every day.
+As an alcoholic in recovery for ten years, I have to be willing to grow every day.
 Although, there are plenty of days when I dig my feet in because I’m stubborn and would rather complain about my situation than do something about it.
 But, recovery or not, my desire to grow is powerful - especially as I get older and become more at home in my own skin.

 Recognize Fear is Holding You Back